Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Experimental Study

-This similarity is in spirit similar to the average link of Agglomerative Clustering (AC)~\citep{day1984efficient}.\footnote{It is important to exclude $x$ itself from computing the similarities over a non-singleton cluster, since the maximum cosine similarity between any $(x, y)$ pair is only around $0.11$ in the selected items, and hence $\cos(\bm{v}_x, \bm{v}_x)$ would dominate the similarity score.}

-For the guidance function in our experiments, we set $\delta=.01$ which helps us increase the weight of the best cluster and ensure that the cluster with largest similarities to the item, has a dominant $\eta$ value.
+This similarity is in spirit similar to the average link of Agglomerative Clustering (AC)~\citep{day1984efficient}. {It is important to exclude $x$ itself from computing the similarities over a non-singleton cluster, since the maximum cosine similarity between any $(x, y)$ pair is only around $0.11$ in the selected items, and hence $\cos(\bm{v}_x, \bm{v}_x)$ would dominate the similarity score.} For the guidance function in our experiments, we set $\delta=0.01$ which helps us increase the weight of the best cluster and ensure that the cluster with largest similarities to the item, has a dominant guidance value.

-\paragraph{Tested Hierarchies} We analyse the HQS scores for five hierarchies in~\cref{fg:hcExamples}, where Hier-A is the ground truth obtained from the labels provided in the \texttt{Amazon} dataset.
+\paragraph{Tested Hierarchies} We analyse the HQS scores for five hierarchies in~\cref{fg:hcExamples}, where Hier-A is the ground-truth obtained from the labels provided in the \texttt{Amazon} dataset.
 Hier-B and Hier-C are randomly generated hierarchies.
 Hier-D is constructed to be deliberately poor.
 All items in each leaf cluster have different ground-truth labels.
 For example, ``Whitener'', ``Biker Boot Straps'', and ``Ultrasonic Cleaner'' in cluster 0 of Hier-D are all in separate clusters according to the \texttt{Amazon} organisation.
 Finally, Hier-E is constructed on purpose to show that a good hierarchy is achievable even different from the ground-truth.